rushfive/FFDB/README.md

 Options:

 - `save-to-disk` - save the versioned files to disk.
 This is what the Engine needs to create the database.
-Usage: `ffdb initial-setup --skip-stats`
+Usage: `ffdb add-stats missing --save-to-disk`
 - `save-src-files` - save the original source response as a file.
 In most cases, this is the JSON or XML response from the request.
-Usage: `ffdb initial-setup --save-src-files`
+Usage: `ffdb add-stats missing --save-src-files`

 ###### Update Players